A simple framework to get your most important work done:

 Questions unlock knowledge and knowledge increases productivity.

-The more (and better) questions we ask, the more effective and efficient our work becomes.
+The more (and better) questions you ask, the more effective and efficient your work becomes.

-Whether we ask our colleagues, customers, or even Google, the questions we ask can have a huge impact on the fate of our work day.
+Whether you ask colleagues, customers, or even Google, the questions you ask can have a huge impact on the fate of your work day.

 Try this: